leep-frog/very-import-ant/README.md

       "very-import-ant.format.enable": true,

       // If editor.formatOnType is true, these characters will be all characters
       // that trigger an import check/addition.
-It is recommended to make this
-      // whitespace characters + the last letters of all imported variables
-      // in the autoImports.variables setting (see below).
-      "very-import-ant.onTypeTriggerCharacters": "\n \tdprt",
+      "very-import-ant.onTypeTriggerCharacters": "\n \t,",

       // Python settings
       "[python]": {